 - Agent 47 from Hitman: Blood Money.
 He is very introverted almost to the point of being autistic, but his rigid training regimen force fed him knowledge about social cues.
 47 is strategic and can improvise on the fly but mostly he falls back on his extensive training.
 He holds himself to an absolute standard case in point his moniker as a Silent Assassin his attire and his choice of weapons .
 If you call on his services nothing will stop him so you better be sure when you call the Agency.

-- Knuckles the Echidna, introduced in Sonic 3 & Knuckles, is a rather dutiful sort, caring only for his responsibility for, and clan's tradition to, protect the Master Emerald.
+- Knuckles the Echidna, introduced in Sonic 3 & Knuckles, is a rather dutiful sort, caring primarily for his responsibility for, and clan's tradition to, protect the Master Emerald.
 While he does often clash with the much less responsible, and reckless Sonic, he nonetheless has an extreme sense of loyalty towards him and the rest of his friends and will always put others before himself.

 - Hank Hill from King of the Hill is a man who is dedicated to work, often to the point that others can rely on him at times.
 He has a fairly traditionalist outlook and is slow to change, and although he is a loving family man he struggles to convey his emotions, maintaining a stoic expression until push comes to shove.

 - Tenzin from The Legend of Korra is more traditional than spiritual.
 He takes rules seriously and is protective of his family.
 Ironically, despite being a spiritual leader, his attempts to travel to the spiritual world via astral projection had often failed due to the fact that he tries too hard to enter it (i.e setting up very elaborate rituals and the like).